Incentive-compatible public transportation fares with random inspection: Application: the Washington DC Metro

 \subsection{Incentives-adjusted DC prices}

-The results in Section \ref{subsec:DCPricesStrategicPassengers} indicate that the impact on revenue that would result from switching to a proof-of-payment scheme with random inspections, without taking incentives into consideration, is potentially very high.
-One alternative that is available would be to use instead the incentive-compatible prices derived in Section \ref{subsec:ICPrices}.
-Under these, every passenger would have the incentive to buy the correct ticket, and revenues would be the same as the ones before the change in the payment scheme.
+The results in Section~\ref{subsec:DCPricesStrategicPassengers} indicate that the impact on revenue that would result from switching to a proof-of-payment scheme with random inspections, without taking incentives into consideration, is potentially very high.
+One alternative that is available would be to use instead the incentive-compatible prices derived in Section~\ref{subsec:ICPrices}.
+Under these, every passenger would have the incentive to choose a full-payment strategy on an equilibrium route, and revenues would be the same as the ones before the change in the payment scheme.

-One potential issue to this, however, is that some of the incentive-compatible prices that were derived are too high: some trips would cost more than U\$18.00, whereas under 2019 DC prices the highest price was U\$6.00.
+One potential issue to this, however, is that some of the incentive-compatible prices that were derived are too high: some trips would cost more than US\$18.00, whereas under 2019 DC prices the highest price was US\$6.00.
 An alternative approach would be to use incentive-compatible prices, but limit them so that they are never higher than DC prices.
 That is, setting incentive-compatible prices bounded from above by 2019 DC prices.